vidurous/rhel-labs/README.md

 RHEL-LABS
 =========
-### **Current State:** *partially functional*
+### **Current State:** *partially functional* <sup>1</sup>

-Create a virtual training environment that consists of a server and desktop virtual machine running Red Hat Enterprise Linux 7.2 based on training environments for the RHCSA and RHCE examination certifications.
+Create a virtual training environment<sup>2</sup> that consists of a server and desktop virtual machine<sup>3</sup> running Red Hat Enterprise Linux 7.2 which is based on a similar training environments<sup>4</sup> used to help study for the RHCSA and RHCE examination certifications.

-In the present state rhel-labs will download the image archive, check md5sums, extract the archive, then return to an updated tui interface.
-The user is prompted to install the server and md5sum checks are completed for server.img, then the server is provisioned through virsh and additional menu's unlock.
+In the present state rhel-labs will download an image archive<sup>5</sup>, check md5sums, extract the archive, then return to an tui interface.
+The user is prompted to install server.example.com and md5sum checks are completed for base image<sup>6</sup>, then provisioned through virsh and allowing additional menus to unlock.

-Multiple subproccess are handed off when navigating through dialog menus based on changes to state file tests to indicate which dialog menu is used.
-The server menu is close to having full functionality.
-The vm control menu's server will have start, stop, reboot, snapshot and revert functionality.
-Once this functionality is complete additional labs will be created (chapter 1 and chapter 2) are already created.
-To check out current progress install instructions below.
+Subproccess are used in a controlled fashion handed off when navigating through dialog menus based on changes to state file conditionals<sup>7</sup> indicating which dialog menu to use.
+The first vm server.example.com is close to being full functionality; at the present moment snapshots<sup>8</sup> are outstanding.
+Both vms will have a control menu<sup>9</sup> with start, stop, reboot, snapshot and revert functionality.
+Once core functionality <sup>10</sup> is complete additional labs will be created (chapter 1 and chapter 2) are already created.
+To check out current progress see install instructions below.

 Dependencies
 ===========